Who am I?

 Why subscribe?

-It’s free unless you want to support me and my work, as well as experience more exclusive offerings (for only $11/month).
+1. It’s free unless you want to support me and my work (for only $11/month).

-Get a constant window into everything I do, seeing that this is not only a newsletter for my writings on the platform, but updates and information on all other projects and undertakings.
+2. Get a constant window into everything I do, since this is not only a newsletter for my writings on the platform but also updates and information on all other projects and undertakings.